-A sore throat that lasts longer than two days (with or without abdominal pain)
+- A sore throat that lasts more than two days (with or without a fever or stomach pain)

 What causes tonsillitis?

-Most cases of tonsillitis are caused by viruses.
-For example, the virus that causes mononucleosis (called the Epstein-Barr virus) can cause tonsillitis.
-Tonsillitis is only caused by bacteria in about 15% to 30% of cases.
-Bacterial tonsillitis is most often caused by a certain type of streptococcus (or "strep") bacteria.
-In these cases, the illness may be called " strep throat."
+Viral infections cause most cases of tonsillitis.
+For example, the virus that causes mononucleosis, or mono, (called the Epstein-Barr virus) can cause tonsillitis.
+Bacterial infections only cause tonsillitis about 15% to 30% of the time.
+The main bacteria are a certain type of streptococcus, or strep.
+In these cases, the illness may be called strep throat.

 How is tonsillitis diagnosed?

-Your doctor may use a swab to take a sample from the back of your throat.
-This sample may be used for a rapid strep test or a throat culture.
+Your doctor will use a swab to take a sample from the back of your throat.
+The sample may be used for a rapid strep test or a throat culture.
 Both tests can show if your infection is caused by strep or another kind of bacteria.
-A rapid strep test only takes a few minutes.
-A throat culture can show whether you have strep or another bacterial infection, but the results from this test aren’t available for 24 hours or more.
+A rapid strep test only takes a few minutes to show results.
+A throat culture must be sent to a lab and takes 24 hours or more.
 It is more reliable than a rapid stress test, which can give a false negative result.
 The doctor may order both tests to ensure a diagnosis.

-In some cases, your doctor may do a blood test to find out what is causing your infection.
-For example, a blood test can check for mononucleosis.
+In some cases, your doctor may do a blood test to determine the cause.
+For example, a blood test can check for mono.

 How is tonsillitis treated?

 - Drink plenty of fluids.
-This includes warm, soothing liquids, such as soup, broth, or tea with honey and lemon
+This includes warm, soothing liquids, such as soup, broth, or tea with honey and lemon.

-Gargling with warm salt water (1/4 teaspoon of salt in eight ounces of warm water)
+- Gargle with warm salt water (1/4 teaspoon of salt in 8 ounces of warm water).

-Taking acetaminophen (brand name: Tylenol) or ibuprofen (two brand names: Advil, Motrin) for fever and pain.
+- Take acetaminophen or ibuprofen for fever and pain.
 Keep in mind that children younger than 18 years of age should not take aspirin.
-Aspirin can cause a serious illness called Reye’s syndrome.
+It can cause a serious illness called Reye’s syndrome.

-Sucking on a throat lozenge or hard candy
+- Suck on a throat lozenge or hard candy.

-Using a cool-mist humidifier to moisten the air
+- Use a cool-mist humidifier to moisten the air.

-Surgery to take out the tonsils (called tonsillectomy) used to be fairly common.
-Now this surgery is only recommended in serious cases or if tonsillitis occurs frequently (called chronic tonsillitis).
-A tonsillectomy is usually an outpatient surgery, meaning you don’t have to stay in the hospital.
-However, adults rarely need a tonsillectomy.
+Surgery to remove the tonsils (tonsillectomy) used to be common.
+Today, doctors only recommend surgery if tonsillitis is severe or recurring (chronic).
+A tonsillectomy is an outpatient surgery, meaning you don’t have to stay in the hospital.

-If tonsillitis goes untreated, a collection of pus (called an abscess) can form in the back of your throat behind your tonsils.
+If tonsillitis is left untreated, pus can collect in the back of your throat behind your tonsils.
 This is called an abscess.
 If you have an abscess, your doctor will need to drain it with a needle.
-In severe cases, a tonsillectomy may be necessary to remove the abscess.
+In some cases, you may need a tonsillectomy to remove the abscess.

 Questions to Ask Your Doctor

-My child gets tonsillitis a lot.
-Should we remove his/her tonsils?
+- My child gets tonsillitis a lot.
+Do they need surgery to remove their tonsils?

-If I have strep throat, will I get tonsillitis?
+- If I have mono or strep throat, will I get tonsillitis?